Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems

-\blue{As discussed below Theorem~\ref{thrm:NIAS_NIAC}, our IRL result can be straightforwardly extended to the case when the forward learner has computational constraints (bounded rationality) and therefore, chooses a sub-optimal strategy. } \item Constructing convex feasibility based IRL algorithms for set-valued estimation of misclassification for an SHT agent (Theorem~\ref{thrm:classic_SHT}) and search costs for a search agent (Theorem~\ref{thrm:Search}) when decisions from infinite trials of the agent are available in multiple SHT and search environments, respectively.
+Our main results were: \begin{compactenum} \item Specifying necessary and sufficient conditions for the decisions taken by a Bayesian agent in multiple environments to be identified as optimal sequential stopping and generating set-valued estimates of their stop costs (Theorem~\ref{thrm:NIAS_NIAC}). \blue{To the best of our knowledge, our IRL results for Bayesian stopping time problems when the inverse learner has no knowledge of the agent's dynamics is novel.} \item Constructing convex feasibility based IRL algorithms for set-valued estimation of misclassification for an SHT agent (Theorem~\ref{thrm:classic_SHT}) and search costs for a search agent (Theorem~\ref{thrm:Search}) when decisions from infinite trials of the agent are available in multiple SHT and search environments, respectively.
 These results are special cases of Theorem~\ref{thrm:NIAS_NIAC} due to additional structure of the SHT and search problem compared to generic sequential stopping problems. \item Proposing IRL detection tests for detecting optimality of sequential stopping, SHT and search when only a finite number of agent decisions are observed. \item Providing sample complexity bounds on the Type-I/II and posterior Type-I/II error probabilities of the above detection tests under finite sample constraints (Theorems~\ref{thrm:finite_robustness}, \ref{thrm:finite_SHT} and \ref{thrm:finite_Search}). \end{compactenum}